Information for Dental Assisting Students

-Before you start working, you must have a practice permit so that you are authorized to provide dental assisting services to the public and are covered by malpractice insurance.
+Before you start working, you must have a practice permit so that you are authorized to provide dental assisting services to the public.
 When you show up in our Registry as Provisional or Registered, you may begin working.

 Can I work as a dental assistant after I complete my education but before I have a practice permit?

 No. You may only practice as a dental assistant when you have a practice permit.
 If you choose to practice without a practice permit you are putting yourself, the patient’s well-being and your employer at risk.

 Check with your program chair/lead or sponsoring dentist to ensure you are covered while you are a student and working with patients.

-If you do not have coverage through your program or sponsoring dentist you must arrange your own malpractice insurance.
-You are responsible to ensure you have adequate liability coverage prior to working with patients.
+If you don’t have coverage through your program or sponsoring dentist you must arrange your own professional liability insurance.
+You are responsible to ensure you have adequate liability coverage before you work with patients.

 If you have coverage through your program while you are a student, that coverage does not protect you after you graduate.

-If you choose to practice without malpractice insurance you are putting yourself, the patient’s well-being and your employer at risk.
-Without malpractice insurance you could be held personally liable for your actions or mistakes.
+If you choose to practice without professional liability insurance you are putting yourself, the patient’s well-being and your employer at risk.
+Without professional liability insurance you could be held personally liable for your actions or mistakes.